 Tamara is a practitioner of all eight limbs of Chinese Medicine: Acupuncture, Herbology, Moxabustion, Astrology, Meditation, Feng Shui, Exercise (tai chi/qi gong), Diet-Nutrition and Massage.

 Born in San Francisco and raised in Hawaii, Tamara has a love of cultural, linguistic and culinary diversity.
 She has trained in the martial arts forms of Wing Chun, both Chen and Yang style Tai Chi Chuan forms and various Qi Gong styles.
-She enjoys studying Taoism and Buddhism, film, literature in all its myriad forms, meditation, writing, art, music, divination and dance.
-When not working she enjoys traveling, spiritual retreat and culinary exploration, reading/rereading/re-rereading the I Ching, not watching television, whistling in the jungle, sparring blindfolded on stairways and searching for the perfect bowl of noodles.
+She enjoys film, literature in all its myriad forms, meditation, writing, art, music, divination and dance.
+When not working she enjoys traveling, spiritual retreat and culinary exploration, reading/rereading/re-rereading the Yi Jing, whistling in the jungle, sparring blindfolded on stairways, and searching for the perfect bowl of noodles.